AT WOMENSTRONG INTERNATIONAL

 When women can earn an income and have decision-making power over their finances, they and their children do better, their families and communities are healthier, and nations thrive.

-From the beginning, WomenStrong’s founding partners focused on economic empowerment for women, including through group savings and loans, small enterprises, job skills training, and financial literacy programs.
-Today, many of our Learning Lab partners provide education and income-generation activities in their life skills programs for adolescent girls.
-WomenStrong plans to launch our targeted Economic Security and Opportunity program in 2022.
+From the beginning, WomenStrong’s founding partners focused on economic empowerment for women and girls, including through group savings and loans, small enterprises, job skills training, and financial literacy programs.
+Now, WomenStrong has launched a cohort of grantee partners focused on collective asset-building, through training, organizing, and advocating for women’s rights, safety, and leadership in the workplace.